 New Mexico has no inheritance tax, but an inheritance may be reflected in a taxpayer's modified gross income and taxed that way.

-Due to the phaseout of the state credit on federal estate taxes, New Mexico does not impose an estate tax on decedents dying after Jan.
+Due to the phaseout of the state credit on federal estate taxes, New Mexico does not impose an estate tax on decedents who died after Jan.
 1, 2005.

 Other New Mexico tax facts